Connect with others who understand.

 3. Consider Physical Therapy for Balance and Gait

-Even with the right medication plan, people living with advanced Parkinson’s may still struggle with gait (the pattern or style of how a person walks) as well as balance and frequent falls.
+Even with the right medication plan, people living with advanced Parkinson’s may still struggle with gait (the pattern or style of how a person walks), balance, and frequent falls.
 Gait changes in Parkinson’s can include shorter steps, a stooped posture, or difficulty starting or stopping movement.
 These issues increase the risk of falling, which is why movement-based therapies, including physical therapy, can play a key role in managing symptoms.

 Research shows that targeted movement training may help improve balance in people with Parkinson’s.
 For people with mild to moderate Parkinson’s, both resistance exercises and tai chi can reduce the risk of falls, according to a study in The New England Journal of Medicine.

-Ask your loved one’s doctor which types of exercise or physical therapy might be safe and beneficial based on their symptoms and stage of Parkinson’s.
-The doctor may also provide guidance on how you can support your loved one in staying active, motivated, and safe during movement.
+Ask your loved one’s doctor which types of exercise or physical therapy might be safe and helpful based on their symptoms and stage of Parkinson’s.
+The doctor may also suggest ways you can help your loved one stay active, motivated, and safe while moving.

 4. Know When You’ve Reached Caregiver Fatigue